case141/fintech-project/README.md

 Hi there!
 Welcome to our NUS Money Project!

 Please note what the respective folders contain:<br />
-frontend folder - bootstrap-related css and js template files, scripts for frontend pages, html files, assets and images<br />
+frontend folder - bootstrap-related css and js template files, scripts for styling frontend pages, html files, assets and images<br />
 backend folder - apis for various features like getting user data and transaction data<br />
 textfiles folder - the text files we created at the start of the module